lackynasta/weather-app/README.md

-# Weather App - Syfmony
+# Weather App - Symfony

 An app that show the current weather for a given city, and log in history the weather data every refresh of the page.